tuffy/python-audio-tools/docs/programming/source/audiotools_pcm.rst

    returns the samples at the given frame as a new :class:`FloatFrameList` object.
-   This new FloatFrameList will be a single frame long, but have the same number of channels and bits_per_sample as the original.
+   This new FloatFrameList will be a single frame long, but have the same number of channels as the original.
    Raises :exc:`IndexError` if one tries to get a frame number outside this FloatFrameList's boundaries.